 accommodate their new custom home back in 2013, they wanted a place that their rapidly growing family could call home – and not feel cramped.

-Their old home, a split-level home with low-ceilings, had been tired out by numerous renovations – none of which satisfied Lorie and Rick.
+The previous house, a split-level home with low-ceilings, had been tired out by numerous renovations – none of which satisfied the couple.

 After purchasing and moving into a home in town while their eldest son occupied the old house, Lorie and Rick had to come to a decision on their future – would they rebuild in town or on their ten-acre property?

-“When you go to their houses there’s a different level of craftsmanship,” said Rick.
+Rick adds, “When you go to their houses there’s a different level of craftsmanship.”

 For their custom home, Lorie and Rick had a good grip on their wish list.
-An ideal medley of traditional yet modern styles would tune in nicely with the open concept layout and high ceilings.
+An ideal medley of traditional yet modern styles would work nicely with the open concept layout and high ceilings.

-“We wanted the basement to be a second entertaining area,” said Rick.
+doors.
+“We wanted the basement to be a second entertaining area,” aid Rick.